 - R220.8 When the Member knows or has reason to believe that the information with which the Member is associated is misleading, the Member shall take appropriate actions to seek to resolve the matter. - 220.8 A1 Actions that might be appropriate include: - Discussing concerns that the information is misleading with the Member's superior and/or the appropriate level(s) of management within the Member's employing organisation or Those Charged with Governance, and requesting such individuals to take appropriate action to resolve the matter.
-Such action might include: - Having the information corrected. - If the information has already been disclosed to the intended users, informing them of the correct information. - Consulting the policies and procedures of the employing organisation (for example, an ethics or whistleblowing policy) regarding how to address such matters internally.
+Such action might include: - Having the information corrected. - If the information has already been disclosed to the intended users, informing them of the correct information. - Consulting the policies and procedures of the employing organisation (for example, an ethics or whistleblowing policy) regarding how to address such matters internally. - 220.8 A2 The Member might determine that the employing organisation has not taken appropriate action.
+If the Member continues to have reason to believe that the information is misleading, the following further actions might be appropriate provided that the Member remains alert to the principle of confidentiality: - Consulting with: - A relevant Professional Body. - The internal or external auditor of the employing organisation. - Legal counsel.

-- 220.8 A2 The Member might determine that the employing organisation has not taken appropriate action.
-If the Member continues to have reason to believe that the information is misleading, the following further actions might be appropriate provided that the Member remains alert to the principle of confidentiality: - Consulting with: - A relevant Professional Body. - The internal or external auditor of the employing organisation. - Legal counsel. - Determining whether any requirements exist to communicate to: - Third parties, including users of the information. - Regulatory and oversight authorities. - R220.9 If after exhausting all feasible options, the Member determines that appropriate action has not been taken and there is reason to believe that the information is still misleading, the Member shall refuse to be or to remain associated with the information. - 220.9 A1 In such circumstances, it might be appropriate for a Member to resign from the employing organisation.
+- Determining whether any requirements exist to communicate to: - Third parties, including users of the information. - Regulatory and oversight authorities. - AUST R220.8.1 Where a Member referred to in paragraph R220.4 is not satisfied that the Financial Statements of an employing organisation are presented in accordance with applicable Australian Accounting Standards, the Member shall: - (a) in all cases, notify Those Charged with Governance and document the communication; and - (b) qualify any declarations given by the Member in compliance with legislative and regulatory requirements or the organisation's reporting requirements. - R220.9 If after exhausting all feasible options, the Member determines that appropriate action has not been taken and there is reason to believe that the information is still misleading, the Member shall refuse to be or to remain associated with the information. - 220.9 A1 In such circumstances, it might be appropriate for a Member to resign from the employing organisation.